Where is Jinja Island?

 Can I swim around the island?

-The warm tranquil bay around the boat dock is perfect for swimming, as are the two coral reefs that fringe the northern side of the island.
+The warm waters of the tranquil bay around the boat dock is perfect for swimming, as are the two coral reefs that fringe the northern side of the island.
 The mangrove forest to the south west of the island extends over 1km into Dolphin Bay and speed boats plough through the channel at a great rate of knots… I would not recommend swimming that far!
 Take a kayak.

 What is there to do in Bocas?